-And finally make sure your developer has an adequate insurance or a bank guarantee (aval bancario) which is required by law for developers receiving stage payments for off-plan properties.
+And finally, make sure your developer has adequate insurance or a bank guarantee (aval bancario) which is required by law for developers receiving stage payments for off-plan properties.
 This guarantee aims to protect your funds should anything go wrong with the construction.

 When signing the down payment contract, make sure you receive a document from the guarantor which confirms that your stage payments are guaranteed.
 The document must bear your name on it.

 At the signing of the contract, you will usually be required to put down the first payment.